mjhymowitz/Manual-Youtube-Video-Control-Using-Bookmarks/README.md

 # Manual Youtube Video Control Bookmark
 ## Description
-Using bookmarks to execute javascript scripts to control youtube videos  (Doesn't work on Youtube shorts)
+Using bookmarks to execute javascript scripts to control youtube videos Works on YouTube video and ad's
+Doesn't work on Youtube shorts

 Created: Jun 15, 2024